sandeep118/Data_Incubator_Challenge/README.md

 # Data_Incubator_Challenge
 ## The dataset consists of tweets extracted using the twitter API.
-## Currently, each dataset consists of 1 lakh tweets (100000) each tweet contains one of following terms:
+## Currently, this dataset consists of 1 lakh tweets (100000) each tweet contains one of following terms:
 ## ["Happiness","Good","nice","Happy","joy","joyful","smile","Happy"])

 ## Size of dataset is around 500 MB.